-Just a quick overview about this new VMware update about vSphere 7 with USB/SD Cards and It will be discontinued in future vSphere versions.
+Just a quick overview of this new VMware update about vSphere 7 with USB/SD Cards, and It will be discontinued in future vSphere versions.
 VMware launched a statement/information that customers should start planning to move away from USB/SD Cards for future releases KB85685.

 VMware strongly advises that you move away completely from using SD card/USB as a boot device option on any future server hardware.

 VMware strongly advises and highly recommends that our customers start to plan and transition to use a persistent device for boot and ensure that SD cards are not chosen as an option to use as a boot device while ordering new hardware for their environment.
 Most vendors provide alternate boot devices including M.2 options.Why can’t RAMDisk be used as a long-term option?